 In California, the court favors residential tenants, but commercial laws are different; a commercial tenant is not favored in the eye of the law.
 A commercial tenant, when issued an eviction notice, only has three days to comply.
 Remember, a lease is an agreement between the landlord/owner/lessor gives the tenant/renter/lessee the right to use specific realty for a definite period and with consideration, being the payment of rent.

 Protect your rights and hire a Stone & Sallus qualified commercial lease dispute attorney to review a dispute or draft up a lease.
 Be confident with your commercial lease, investment, and your business decisions.
 We litigate and protect our clients.
-Speak to us in a free consultation and make sure to call before you draft or sign the lease.
+Speak to us in a consultation and make sure to call before you draft or sign the lease.
 Los Angeles lawyers, Stone & Sallus, will represent your interest if you require representation in a lease dispute.
 We draft and review preliminary agreements; diligently negotiate for your best interest.
 Whether you need a short-term or long-term lease it is important to have terms that work for you.